Académie de Roberval: Information

-Encriched Program
+Enriched program

-The program offered by the Académie De Roberval is a program enriched with subjects such as Latin (offered to secondary 1 and 2 students), Spanish (offered to secondary 3 students) cinema (offered to secondary 4 students and 5) which is an optional course offered only at the Academy, and many other options such as Entrepreneurship, Drama or Personal Orientation Project (PPO).
+The program offered by the Académie de Roberval is a program enriched with subjects such as Latin (offered to secondary 1 and 2 students), Spanish (offered to secondary 3 students) cinema (offered to secondary 4 students and 5) which is an optional course offered only at the Academy, and many other options such as Entrepreneurship or Personal Orientation Project (PPO).
 In addition, an English first language course is offered to English-speaking or fluent English-speaking students.
-The three mathematical sequences are offered to students (CST, TS, SN) with six lessons per nine-day cycle.
+The two mathematical sequences are offered to students (CST, SN) with six lessons per nine-day cycle.
 Since fall 2013, integrative project (IP) and community engagement courses have been offered outside of the schedule.

 Board

-Since 2012, the director of Académie De Roberval has been Mrs. Luisa Cordoba and her assistant is Bruno Laberge.
+Since 2012, the director of Académie de Roberval has been Mrs. Luisa Cordoba and her assistant is Bruno Laberge.
 During the last decades, the status of the school has changed enormously.

 From January 2018 to July 2019, the director of the Academy was Jaziel Petrone and his assistant was still Bruno Laberge.

-Since August 2019, Mr. Laberge is director and Marie-Claude Bachand becomes his assistant.
+In August 2019, Mr. Laberge became director and Marie-Claude Bachand his assistant.

-Address Change
+Address change

 In December 2017, the school building closed due to mold.
 The old school building was located at 1385 Rue de Castelnau E, behind the Jean-Talon Hospital and near the Fabre metro station.
 Since then, the school has not finished the planned work with a budget of $ 14.5 million.